 Medication errors in animals occur not only in veterinary clinics, but also in pharmacies where pharmacists and pharmacy technicians may be unfamiliar with veterinary abbreviations.

-CVM recently received the following reports of medication errors in animals:
+CVM has received the following reports of medication errors in animals:

 - A verbal prescription for a dog for “Leukeran 2 mg SID for 10 days” was transcribed as “BID for 10 days.”
 The dog was administered the drug twice daily for 10 days and died.
 The abbreviation “SID” was unfamiliar to the pharmacist, and although the cause of death is unknown, the resulting overdose may have contributed.

 - A written prescription for a cat for “Ursodiol 250 mg tablet, give ½ tablet SID” was misinterpreted as “give ½ tablet QID.”
 The cat received an overdose for two days, but fortunately, only experienced diarrhea.